 In 1963, Scarpa was sent on a mission for the FBI.
-He went down to Mississippi to track down the bodies of three black men who had disappeared.
+He went down to Mississippi to track down the bodies of three civil rights workers who had disappeared, James Chaney, Michael Schwerner and Andrew Goodman.
 In the "Mississippi Burning" case, Scarpa was given free reign to torture Ku Klux Klan member Lawrence Byrd until he gave up the location of bodies—they were found soon after.

 As the 1960s unfolded into the '70s, Scarpa lived a charmed life: loving family at home, mob business on the streets, and a relationship with the FBI.
 But by the early 1980s, Scarpa had developed an ulcer from taking too much aspirin.
 He needed a blood transfusion, but in the transfer, Scarpa would contract the HIV virus.

 Greg Scarpa found out about his disease just as his mob family, the newly named Colombo Family, was thrown into chaos.
 Leader Carmine "The Snake" Persico had been thrown into jail in the Commission Trial, and street boss Vic Orena wanted to take over.
 A bloody battle for control ensued, with Scarpa as one of the lead hitmen for Persico's faction.